rOpenSpain/spanishoddata/README.md

-**spanishoddata** is an R package that provides functions for downloading and formatting Spanish open mobility data released by the Ministry of Transport and Sustainable Mobility of Spain (Ministerio de Transportes y Movilidad Sostenible (MITMS) 2024).
+**spanishoddata** is an R package that provides functions for downloading and formatting Spanish open mobility data released by the Spanish government (Ministerio de Transportes y Movilidad Sostenible MITMS 2024).

 It supports the two versions of the Spanish mobility data.
 [The first version (2020 to